ryanmokeefe/mocha-chai-supertest/readme.md

 We can also send data to the server and test the behavior - in our case, we want to make sure that when we post some JSON to `/candies`, a new object is added to the array candies.

-Because we are going to test another route, lets add another describe block:
+Because we are going to test another route, lets add another describe block...

 ```javascript
 describe("POST /candies", function(){